ErikKassubek/ADVOCATE/doc/Fuzzing.md

-## Fuzzing
-The main fuzzing loop is implemented as follows.
+The main fuzzingloop is implemented as follows.

 The fuzzing contains a queue with all the mutations to run.
 When the program or test is run for the first time, it will be run in the normal recording mode of the toolchain.
 Otherwise it will pop a mutation from the queue and run this mutation.
-This is done by storing the relevant information in a file called `fuzzingData.log` and adding a different header to the program/test.
+This is done by storing the relevant information in a file called`fuzzingData.log` and adding a specific header to the program/test.
 This will run the mutation (see [Running a mutation](#running-a-mutation)) and record the trace for this mutation.

 Then the analyzer will be applied to the recorded trace to find potential bugs.
-If replays are possible, they will be performed here as well.\
+If replays are possible, they will be performed here as well.

-Afterwards the fuzzing will parse the internal trace and calculate all values required to determine whether the run was interesting and if so, how many new mutations should be created (see [GFuzz](#gfuzz)).
+Afterwards the fuzzing will parse the internal trace and calculate all values required to determine whether the run was interesting and if so, how many and which new mutations should be created.

-If the run was interesting, the new mutations are created.
-For this, a [flip probability](#flip-probability), meaning the probability that a select changes its preferred case is calculated.\
-For the selects that are flipped, a case, including the default, is selected randomly as the new preferred case, making sure that the new preferred case is not equal to the last preferred case.\
-Different to the original GFuzz implementation, which needs to run in to a bug to detect it and therefor may need to run the same mutation multiple times, advocate can also detect a bug if it does not occur directly.
-For this reason, the same mutation may only be run a limited number of times (maybe even just once).
-We therefore check if the created mutation has been added to the mutation queue before and if it has how often it has been added and only add the new mutation if the number of runs for the mutation does not exceed a set limit.
+There are two ways to create new mutations.
+One is an improved version of [GFuzz](#GFuzz).
+The [other one](#Path\ expansion) specifically reorders operations in such a way, that it may result in previously not executed program parts being executed now.
+It mainly looks at Once, TryLock and Channel order.

+Each new mutation is either created by the improved GFuzz or by the path expansion, not by bot.
+These new mutations are then added to the queue to be executed later

 This loop is repeated until the mutation queue is empty.
 Additionally a maximum number of runs or a maximum time can be set.

 ## GFuzz
-- It should be possible to determine all  values needed to determine how interesting a run is from the trace
-- Replay should be adaptable, to prefer a specified select case
-- Checking if a select case is possible using the HB relation would only make sense until the program run first executes a select, where a different channel is used than in the last recording.
-After that, the HB relation is no longer valid and can therefore not be used to determine, if a select case has a possible partner.
-- Maybe the score calculation could include information from the HB relation.
-E.g., a run where many not executed select cases have a possible partner, could be more interesting.

 ### Determine whether the run was interesting
 - A run is interesting, if one of the following conditions is met.
 The underlying information need to be stored in a file for the following runs.